Instruction Currently Located at Hope Community Church

 CAROLINA ACADEMY OF PERFORMING ARTS

-Payton Prince, Singing Instructor, Camp Assistant Director & Choreographer
+Payton Prince, Voice Instructor, Assistant Director & Choreographer

-Payton has been trained by the best our area has to offer.
-Now her training continues at Brigham Young University, a nationally recognized musical theatre program.
-She’s had the fortune to be directed by tony award winner, Casey Hushion and share the stage with legends, David Ira Wood III and Andrea McArdle.
-Payton is represented by Terri Dollar and brings an amazing ability to relate to youth as well as grow talent in them.
-A gifted teacher, her visionary talent to stage musicals makes us fortunate to have her join us each summer as our choreographer and assistant director for CAPA Summer Stock Musical Theatre Camp.
+Payton has been trained by the best our area has to offer and has been a CAPA Instructor since its conception!
+She graduated from BYU with a Bachelor of Fine Arts in Acting and loved her time there performing with the BYU Young Ambassadors, touring nationally and abroad to South Korea!
+She’s had the fortune to be directed by tony award winner, Casey Hushion, and shared the stage with legends, David Ira Wood III, Andrea McArdle and Chelsea Hightower.
+Payton is represented by KU Talent Agency and brings an amazing ability to relate to youth as well as grow talent in them.
+A gifted teacher, her visionary ability in staging musicals makes us fortunate to have her join us each summer as our Choreographer and Assistant Director for CAPA Summer Stock Musical Theatre Workshops.
+Payton is also a gifted Voice Teacher!
+She takes great care to grow student’s voices in a healthy way while encouraging them to make great leaps vocally!
+She is currently teaching Voice for CAPA remotely while she travels and performs!

-Melanie Prince, Artistic Director, Principal Director of Productions, and Acting Instructor
+Melanie Prince, Founder, Conservatory Artistic Director, Principal Director of Productions, and Acting Instructor

 Angie’s most recent directing and writing credits include the music video Ain’t Nobody Sees Them from Finding Patience the Musical, which has won first place at the London International Short Film Festival, the Las Vegas International Film & Screenwriting Festival, the Utah Film Festival and Zion’s Indie Film Festival.
 She is also in the middle of directing a short film about enduring love called Tomorrow.